Dr. Heath Blackmon

 What made you choose to join the A&M faculty?

-I chose Texas A&M because of the diversity of the faculty.
+I chose Texas A&M because of the diversity of faculty.
 While most universities have one or two departments with biologists Texas A&M has over a dozen departments with scientists that share my interest in genetics.

 Who’s your favorite superhero?